jberkel/sms-backup-plus/mnstshlylh/README.md

 If you only want to backup specific call types (incoming, outgoint etc.) you can do so as well.

 👉 1.5.11: Call log backup is disabled by default.
-Permissions need to be confirmed separately for phone and calendar access.
+Permissions need to be confirmedmnstshlylh mnstshlylh separately for phone and calendar access.

 ### <a id="RCS-support">Rich Communication Services</a>